R. L. Paschal High School

 R. L. Paschal High School is a secondary school in Fort Worth, Texas, United States.
 It is part of the Fort Worth Independent School District, and is the oldest and largest high school in Fort Worth ISD.

 The school is ranked 322nd in Texas and 3,892nd in the United States for best quality of education (in 2022) by U.S. News & World Report.

-The following elementary schools feed into Paschal: Alice Carlson, George C. Clarke, Lily B. Clayton, Contreras, Daggett, De Zavala, South Hills, Tanglewood, Westcliff, and Worth Heights.
+The following elementary schools feed into Paschal: Alice Carlson, George C. Clarke, Lily B. Clayton, Contreras, Daggett, De Zavala, South Hills, Tanglewood, Westcliff, Richard J Wilson, and Worth Heights.

 The following middle schools feed into Paschal: Daggett Montessori, Daggett, McLean, McLean 6th Grade, Rosemont, and Rosemont 6th Grade.

 History

 The school originated as the city's first secondary school, Fort Worth High School, which opened in 1882.
 Fort Worth High School was originally located at 200 Jennings.
 Robert Lee Paschal, an attorney from North Carolina, became head teacher in 1906.
 Briefly known as Central High School, it moved to its current location on Forest Park Boulevard in 1955.
 When Principal Paschal retired in 1935, the school was renamed in his honor as RL Paschal High School.

-Its rival is Arlington Heights.
-In 1963, a prank on Arlington Heights led to 46 arrests.